murphyk/iclr25/_posts/2025-04-28-distill-example.md

 </div>

-In fact, in the interactive graph below we can see that the variance preserving formulation is optimal if the model prediction has a variance of $1$:
+In fact, in the interactive graph below you can change the variance of a simple Guassian data distribution.
+Note how the Variance Preserving schedule (VP Diffusion) is best for wide distributions while DDIM and the Flow Matching paths work well for narrow distributions.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-04-28-distill-example/interactive_vp_vs_flow.html' | relative_url }}" frameborder='0' scrolling='no' height="600px" width="100%"></iframe>